nice-digital/text-classifier-mlflow/README.md

 # text-classifier
 Binary classifier for scientific text.
-Experimental
+A template project implementing two classical models logistic regression and Random forest, and using MLflow tooling.